 Strasbourg is located close to the border of Germany.
 It’s easy to get to by train from other regions in France (I took a direct train from Paris) or by car if you are driving.

 The Strasbourg Christmas markets are located in old Strasbourg, which is located on an island in the middle of the city.
-It’s about a 20-minute walk from the train station, which isn’t too bad at all, however, if you can I absolutely recommend staying within the old town itself.
+It’s about a 10-minute walk from the train station, which isn’t too bad at all, and I highly recommend staying in this area.

 Strasbourg Christmas Market Locations and Times

-The markets open around 11am (some open a bit earlier) and close by 8pm which is a little early compared to other European Christmas markets, but since the sun sets around 4:30 you still have lots of time to see the streets all lit up at night.
+Christmas markets in Strasbourg open around 11am (although a few stalls will open a bit earlier) and close by 8pm which is a little early compared to other European Christmas markets.
+However, since the sun sets around 4:30 you still have lots of time to see the markets and streets all lit up at night.

 Here’s a list of the Strasbourg Christmas market locations:

-- Place Kléber: Where you’ll also find the giant Christmas tree and skating rink
+- Place Kléber: Where you’ll also find the giant Christmas tree- the symbol of Christmas in Strasbourg.

 - Place Broglie: The Christkindelsmarik, which is said to the the original Strasbourg Christmas market